-El Centro celebrates its 50th anniversary with a new logo designed by Olivia Lujan.
-Read about the event's coverage on the Dailly Lobo HERE (Courtesy of the Daily Lobo.
+Our Fall celebration introduced a new logo designed by Olivia Lujan.
+To read more about the event's coverage on the Daily Lobo HERE (Courtesy of the Daily Lobo.
 Article by Makayla Grijalva) and watch the Daily Lobo's coverage over the event in the video to the side.

 Since 1969, El Centro de la Raza (formerly Hispanic Student Services) has provided support services and academic programs for the largest and fastest growing ethnic population at the University of New Mexico.
 El Centro received its first special project state funding in 1995.
 El Centro de la Raza is also in New Mexico State Statute.
 In 2006, HB2/SB799 states that: UNM El Centro de la Raza shall provide training, technical assistance, research assistance, student academic support in the form of instruction and tutoring and information dissemination for Hispanic student recruitment and retention.